Can a solo founder pass SOC 2?

 How an auditor right-sizes the tricky controls

-This is where a CPA earns the fee.
+This is where having a CPA who knows small companies actually earns the fee.
 The AICPA explicitly allows smaller, less complex organizations to meet the criteria through active owner oversight rather than formal structure.
-Here's how I translate the five controls founders worry about most.
+Here's how I think through the five controls founders worry about most.

 None of this is a loophole.
-Every one of these is a compensating control an experienced auditor evaluates against the actual risk, then documents in the workpapers so it survives peer review.
-The skill is knowing which controls genuinely need a second person (very few) and which just need a documented, repeatable practice (most of them).
+Each one is a compensating control, meaning a different safeguard that achieves the same goal, and an experienced auditor weighs it against the actual risk, then writes it up in the working papers so it holds up when the firm's work is later reviewed.
+The skill is knowing which controls genuinely need a second person, which is very few, and which just need a documented, repeatable practice, which is most of them.

 Type I or Type II first?
 Type I, almost always

-Type I tests whether your controls are designed correctly at a single point in time.
-Type II tests whether they operated effectively across a period, usually three to twelve months.
+A Type I report tests whether your controls are designed correctly at a single point in time.
+A Type II report tests whether those controls actually operated over a stretch of time, usually three to twelve months.
 For a solo founder who needs something to hand the enterprise prospect now, Type I is the right first move.
-It's faster, the fieldwork is short because there's no observation window, and it proves your controls exist and are designed right.
+It's faster, the fieldwork is short because there's no waiting period to observe, and it proves your controls exist and are designed right.

-Type II comes next, once your controls have been running long enough to have an operating history.
-Most enterprise buyers accept a Type I with a committed Type II to follow.
+Type II comes next, once your controls have been running long enough to have a track record.
+Most enterprise buyers will accept a Type I with a commitment to a Type II to follow.
 Get the design right first.
 Then prove it held.

 You don't need a compliance subscription

-Here's the part nobody selling you software wants to say plainly: the audit is the required part.
-The platform is optional tooling.
-A SOC 2 report is signed by a licensed CPA firm.
-Compliance platforms can't sign one.
-They collect evidence and draw checklists, which can be useful, but they are not the thing your customer is asking for.
-The signed opinion is.
+Here's the part that the companies selling you software tend to leave out: the audit is the required part, and the platform is optional tooling.
+A SOC 2 report is issued in the name of a licensed CPA firm.
+Compliance platforms can't issue one.
+They collect evidence and lay out checklists, which can genuinely save you time, but they are not the thing your customer is asking for.
+The CPA firm's signed opinion is.

 Plenty of solo founders pass with a spreadsheet, their cloud console, and an auditor who knows how to scope a team of one.
-If a platform genuinely saves you time, use it.
-Just don't confuse the subscription with the requirement.
-The same logic applies whether you're a true company of one, a two-person team, or a seed-stage startup with three engineers.
-Small scope, Security-first, Type I to start.
+If a platform like Vanta or Drata genuinely saves you time, by all means use it.
+Just don't mistake the subscription for the requirement.
+The same logic holds whether you're a true company of one, a two-person team, or a seed-stage startup with three engineers.
+Small scope, Security first, Type I to start.
 The shape of the engagement is the same.

-What does this cost?
-Industry data puts a Type I audit roughly in the $5,000 to $20,000 range, with total first-year spend climbing to $25,000 to $50,000 once you add platforms and tooling you may not need.
-For your specific number, use the pricing calculator on chiarohq.com or book a call.
+What does it cost?
+Industry data puts a Type I audit roughly in the $5,000 to $20,000 range, with total first-year spend climbing to $25,000 to $50,000 once you add platforms and tooling you may not actually need.

 Frequently asked questions